gepetobio/100-days-of-code/r1-log.md

 ### R1D20
 Today I studied a bit of Curry and Partial application.
 As I had to travel, I listened to 3 episodes of Software Engineering Daily Poodcast about WebAssembly, Reactive Programming and React.

+### R1D21
+Today I kept studying Curry and Partial application.
+I also studied a bit of Streams, Promises and Monads.
+I also did a code review on @super_raay Number Facts app and suggested some changes.